googleprojectzero/winafl/README.md

 DynamoRIO sources or download DynamoRIO Windows binary package from https://github.com/DynamoRIO/dynamorio/wiki/Downloads

+2. If you are building with Intel PT support, pull third party dependencies by running `git submodule update --init --recursive` from the WinAFL source directory

-2. Open Visual Studio Command Prompt (or Visual Studio x64 Win64 Command Prompt if you want a 64-bit build).
+3. Open Visual Studio Command Prompt (or Visual Studio x64 Win64 Command Prompt if you want a 64-bit build).
 Note that you need a 64-bit winafl.dll build if you are fuzzing 64-bit targets and vice versa.

-3. Go to the directory containing the source
+4. Go to the directory containing the source

-4. Type the following commands.
+5. Type the following commands.
 Modify the -DDynamoRIO_DIR flag to point to the location of your DynamoRIO cmake files (either full path or relative to the source directory).